geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

-AmiGO and the GO relational database servers are a shared resource and thus we require data mining to be performed in a manner that allows others to utilize this resource at the same time.
+AmiGO and the GO relational database servers are a shared resource and thus we require data mining to be performed in a manner that allows others to utilize this knowledgebase at the same time.
 Any activity that mines the GO database or uses AmiGO must be controlled so that only one request is made at a time.
 If this is not sufficient, you may download and install the database locally.
 You can also retrieve all the source files that define the data within the database.
 More details on the database, including downloads and installation, can be found in the GO [database guide](/page/lead-database-guide).

 For more information please contact the [GO helpdesk](/form/contact-go).